mahfuzurrahman98/url-shortner/README.md

 During the short URL creation process, users can optionally provide a folder path.
 If a short URL with the same original URL and folder path already exists, the service will return the existing short URL.
 Otherwise, a new short URL will be created.

+**NB:** URLs with and without a folder will be treated as distinct and separate entries.

 ## Prerequisites

 Before running the URL Shortener Service locally, make sure you have the following prerequisites installed: